 Harun joined Restart's team in March 2019 as a Project Assistant working on various administrative tasks, data management, marketing and organization of Restart's annual events.

 He started from the position of an intern and he quickly progressed to the position of a Project Coordinator as his skills and aptitude for marketing, business development and project management have been recognized.

 Meet Our Management Board

-BAFA, a co-founder of Restart, is the most prominent organization of the American diaspora in Bosnia.
+BAFA is the most prominent organization of the American diaspora in Bosnia.
 It’s a membership-based community whose mission is to enhance human and social capital in both countries through the promotion of volunteerism, diversity and responsibility.
 BAFA started its work as a non-formal organization in 2011, but was officially registered in 2014.

 We started almost five years ago

 Restart was established in 2015 through the support of MarketMakers, with funding from the Swiss Agency for Development and Cooperation (SDC).

 The main focus of the partnership was to establish a recognized brand under the name Restart and open an office with experts who would be able to offer support for a number of concrete projects designed to proactively reach out and utilize the full potential of Bosnian and Herzegovinian diaspora and other investors.